 Who shall separate us from the love of Christ?
 Shall tribulation, or distress, or persecution, or famine, or nakedness, or peril, or sword?

-This is a companion discussion topic for the original entry at http://spectrummagazine.org/article/2017/03/18/drowned-they-still-speak
+This is a companion discussion topic for the original entry at https://spectrummagazine.org/article/2017/03/18/drowned-they-still-speak

 what a powerful story…for an 18 yr-old girl to be so resolute in the face of death is amazing…and one wonders how much of life gilbert or agnes, or especially mrs. wilson, was able to enjoy after margaret’s death…hopefully the town of wigtown reached out to them to help them sustain their huge loss…